 What are Air Canada eUpgrades?

-Air Canada eUpgrades are yet another perk of one of the best rewards programs in Canada.
+Air Canada eUpgrades are yet another perk of one of Canada's best rewards programs.
 Imagine enjoying your Air Canada or Air Canada-operated flight in Business or Premium Economy Class – for discounted or zero fees!

 Like Aeroplan Points, only Aeroplan members can earn and spend eUpgrade credits.
 The biggest difference between the two is what you can spend them on:

-- You can earn Aeroplan Points by buying Air Canada flight fares and flight-related services, and using an Aeroplan credit card (more on that later).
-Aeroplan Points are redeemable on 7 types of membership rewards, including gift cards, merchandise, and flights.
+- You can earn Aeroplan Points by buying Air Canada flight fares and flight-related services, and/or by using an Aeroplan credit card (more on that later).
+Aeroplan Points are redeemable for 6 types of rewards, including gift cards, merchandise, and flights.

 You can see how many eUpgrade credits you have by logging into the Aeroplan app or website, clicking on "My Aeroplan," and selecting the "Benefits" tab.